chnm/crdh-jekyll/_essays/v02-10-royal-african-company-networks.md

 Third, we want to ask questions about exports: What was the Royal African Company purchasing in Africa?
 Did some locations focus more on slaves and some locations more on gold or ivory?
-Did the same locations focus on different trade goods at different times?
+Did the same locations focus on different exports at different times?

 Finally, we want to use computational text analysis to learn more about the embedded (and precarious) nature of the RAC's operation on the African coast and the company's relationships with its African trading partners and surrounding states and societies.
 The transatlantic slave trade occurred because of the willing participation of African states and societies and we want to tease out individual African actors from the corpus in order to get a better sense of how European-African relationships worked in the late seventeenth century.

 Beyond the questions we have, we also want to engage in a more inductive and iterative process with the corpus to elicit questions we do not yet know to ask.